Home Bureaucracy Rashmi Shukla becomes first woman police chief of Maharashtra

 Rashmi Shukla becomes first police chief of Maharashtra

-Rashmi Shukla, 1988-batch IPS officer has been appointed as the General of Police, Maharashtra.
-She is the first woman police chief of the state.
-She took charge from Mumbai Vivek Phansalkar, who was holding the additional charge after Rajnish Seth retired from the post on December 31, 2023.
+Rashmi Shukla, 1988-batch IPS officer has been appointed as the Director General of , Maharashtra.
+She is the first woman police of the state.
+She took charge from Mumbai police Vivek Phansalkar, who was holding the additional charge after Rajnish Seth retired from the post on December 31, 2023.

 A bold and upright officer, Shukla has always been in limelight.
 She is very effective with in controlling crime and criminals.